-Hubspot found that 96% of visitors to your landing pages are not ready to buy.
-That’s pretty staggering.
 The key is to know all about your visitors, like where the heck they came from and which stage of the action cycle they’re in, before pushing hard for the conversion.

 Which stage of the action cycle are your visitors in and where did they come from?

 Not everyone has the same level of urgency and readiness to convert, so be sure to address that.
 Ask yourself: